26 BEST Vegetarian & Vegan Restaurants in Mexico City

 I can’t imagine this casual vegan restaurant in Mexico City’s center gets endless visitors simply because of its location.
 VEGuerrero is halfway between Cento and Buenavista on a street that’s not unsafe but doesn’t feel quite as pleasant as some other Mexico City neighborhoods.

 But don’t discount it!
-For an affordable plant-based lunch near Centro, it’s a no-frills joint with quality vegan food and a counter of produce like vegan milks and meats.
+For an affordable plant-based lunch near Centro, it’s a no-frills joint with quality food and a counter of produce like vegan milks and meats.

 Breakfast dishes include chilaquiles and tofu scramble then, for lunch, there are tacos, tortas, and gringas with a choice of fake meats.
 The Baja tacos (read my Baja food guides for more info on these types of tacos) with deep-fried avocado in place of fish are fantastic!